 Rachel Partridge Senior Administrator

-Rachel joined Compassionate Communities as Senior Administrator in September 2020.
-Having studied Medical Engineering at the University of Surrey, she went on to develop her project management skills in the areas of clinical trials and education.
-She is delighted to have the opportunity to couple her professional background with her desire for lives to be transformed by the power of the Gospel, and longs for churches in London to be equipped as the hands and feet of Jesus.
+Having studied Medical Engineering she went on to develop her project management skills in the areas of clinical trials and education.
+She’s delighted now to be using her professional background, along with her desire for lives to be transformed by the power of the Gospel, to equip churches in London to be the hands and feet of Jesus.

-Rachel leads the children’s work at her church and is particularly passionate about sharing the gospel with teenagers.
-She lives with her husband and two daughters in Essex, where they spend their free time dancing, singing and walking the dog!
+Rachel leads the children’s work at her church and particularly loves teenagers.
+She lives with her husband and two daughters in Essex, where they spend their free time dancing & walking the dog.

-The Rt Revd Joanne Woolway Grenfell Bishop of Stepney and Chair of Trustees
+The Rt.
+Revd.
+Joanne Woolway Grenfell Bishop of Stepney

 Joanne Grenfell became the Bishop of Stepney in July 2019.
 Previously, Joanne was Archdeacon of Portsdown in the Diocese of Portsmouth, and before that Director of Ordinands and Residentiary Canon in Sheffield.
 She has experience of outer housing estate and inner city parishes, chaplaincy, and cathedral ministry.

 Before ordination, Joanne was Lecturer in English at Oriel College Oxford, where she completed a DPhil in English Literature, specializing in Edmund Spenser and cultural geography.
 She also has an MA from the University of British Columbia, and a first degree from Oxford.
 She trained for ordination at Westcott House.